To The Reader,

 In the Spring of 2010 I began writing short essays, one to three pages, which were sent out to a relatively short list-serve.
 Almost all of these essays dealt with one of three general topics: the behavior of the United States government, the tribulations of the Middle East, and the difficulty of enforcing international law.
 These brief essays were well received and often redistributed by those who read them.
 Occasionally they were picked up by news and commentary sites.
 Thus something of a demand actually grew for the essays and that led me to construct To The Point Analyses.

 The site is divided as follows:

-1. A Home Page on which appears the most recent five or six essays.
+1. A Home Page on which appears the most recent essay.